mindbody/cra-template-mb-ui/README.md

-# CRA MB Shared UI
+# Create-React-App Template | Mindbody UI

 This template will get you started with all [create-react-app](https://create-react-app.dev/docs/getting-started) features as well as: